alphagov/inside-government-admin-guide/first-steps/markdown.md

 ### Acronyms

-Acronyms like Rural Payments Agency (RPA) should be spelt out on the first mention with the acronym in round brackets.
+In the copy, acronyms like Rural Payments Agency (RPA) should be spelt out on the first mention with the acronym in round brackets.
 Use the acronym on its own throughout the rest of the document - RPA - and put your Markdown at the end.

 The full name will show as alt text when the user hovers over the acronym where it appears in the text.

+The Markdown is added at the base of the document.

-*  Leave 1 empty line space then list acronyms, each one on a new line at the base of the document.
+*  Leave 1 empty line space then list acronyms, each one on a new line.
 *  For each acronym, type an asterisk, square brackets and a colon - \*[SAD]: Single Administrative Document - and then the full name.

 ![Markdown 7](markdown-7.png)